 In July 1874 a new limited liability company was incorporated as Wells, Birch, Ryde & Company Limited, having a substantial capital of £100,000 to reinvigorate the concern.
 The newly deepened mines were then managed by William Harrison Peacock, Jnr (d.1906)

 John Higson and William Harrison Peacock Jnr led efforts to prove the viability of the Silkstone seam, some distance below the reliable, but then largely exhausted Barnsley seam.
 The first sod of a new deep shaft was cut in August 1873 by the Reverend John Cordeaux, Vicar of Hoyland.
 The new downcast shaft was 20 feet in diameter, being sunk by contractor Valentine Joyner at an astonishing rate down to 510 yards.
 It hit the Silkstone seam which proved to be of very good quality and up to 5 feet 8 inches in thickness.
 A second shaft, 14 feet in diameter was sunk, first to the Parkgate seam at 400 yards depth, and then to the Silkstone seam.
 Finally, an old Barnsley seam shaft, 8ft 6in in diameter, was sunk further to the Flockton seam.

 Fincken was appointed Liquidator of the old company, and continued the business.
-Various attempts were made to agree new terms for leasing the Rev. Henry Brougham Vizard’s land to a new company, but with no immediate outcome.
+Various attempts were made to agree new terms for leasing the Vizard minerals (then in the hands of Rev. Henry Brougham Vizard) to a new company, but with no immediate outcome.